 - Build for keyboard use only and not for mouse/screen use.

 The guidelines mentioned above are not enough for UX Design for Users with Disabilities, and you can refer to the reference given below.
 Inclusivity is essential to make products that don’t discriminate, and designers should take the responsibility of making accessibility a priority.

-To learn how to build more accessible products with great experiences, reach out to us and we will be happy to help.
+To learn how to build more accessible products with great experiences, reach out to the best UI UX company in Mumbai and we will be happy to help.